madef/docs-advanced-importer/docs/en/02_Catalog:_products_and_categories/06_Images.md

 </products>
 ```

-You can also set the "update" attribute to a specific image:
+You can also add the "update" attribute to a specific image:

 ```
 <products>